balajirajmohan/twdemo/README.md

    terraform apply --auto-approve

 2. From Terraform appply output, Please copy the public ip of EC2 vm and

    http://<Server-publicip> to login to Server with port 8080

+Establishing Connection between Jenkins Server and Docker Host:

+1. .pem has been stored in Private S3 Bucket and Jenkins server can connect with s3 using aws s3 cp s3://pemkeytw/mediawiki.pem /root and can download the .pem of docker host

+2. ssh-keygen from Jenkins Server and id_rsa.pub has been moved to authorized_keys of Docker host to establish connection

+3. Now, Jenkins server would be able to connect to DockerHost for Build and Deploy actions